aeternity/AEXs/AEXS/aex-2.md

     _Object_

-    - `name`: human-readable wallet name (Supported Datatype: string)
-    - `icons`: Wallet MAY specify an array of objects representing image files that can serve as application icons for different contexts.
-This array is the same as the icons described in the [Web App Manifest](https://developer.mozilla.org/en-US/docs/Web/Manifest/icons) but with the below changes:
-      - `src`: The path to the image file.
-This field MUST NOT be a relative URL and MUST be an absolute URL.
     - `network`: Network id used by the wallet

 - `network.update`: MUST be used by Aepp or Wallet for informing the other party about the change of network.